 Monitoring and Analysis: MA DCR and Tufts University with oversight from a Technical Advisory Committee

 - Installation of residential rainwater harvesting tanks, November 2005

 - Installation of system at Winthrop Elementary School in Hamilton, September 2006

 - Installation of underground system at Boutwell Elementary School in Wilmington, April 2007

 - Collection of monthly flow-meter data from residential systems: April-Oct.
 2006 & 2007

 8,000-gallon underground vault: $23,000

-- Rainwater was used for outdoor purposes by all participants.
-Survey results indicate that, in general, the rainwater that participants used replaced the use of domestic water.
-However, statistically significant reductions in domestic water use after installation of the rainwater harvesting systems were not discernible, because the monthly volumes of rainwater used were very small compared to domestic water use.
+Rainwater from the harvesting systems was used for outdoor purposes by all participants.
+In surveys, participants indicated that the rainwater they used directly replaced the use of domestic water.
+It was not possible to detect a statistically significant drop in domestic water use by participants after the rainwater harvesting systems were installed, however, because the volumes of rainwater used were very small compared to domestic water use.

-- A weather-based simulation indicated that the 8,000-gallon system at the school could yield approximately 23,000 gallons per month and could supply 79% of the irrigation need of the adjacent ball field.
+A weather-based model was used to estimate that the 8,000-gallon system at the school could yield about 23,000 gallons per month and could supply 79% of the irrigation needs of the ball field.

 Selecting the appropriate storage size helps balance costs and benefits of rainwater harvesting.